Operation Tractable: Drives for Trun and Chambois

-Closing the Gap
+Closing the gap

-Early on 19 August, LGen Simonds met with his divisional commanders to finalize plans for closing the gap.
-The 4th Armoured Division would attack toward Chambois, on the western flank of two battlegroups of the Polish 1st Armoured Division.
+Early on 19 August, Simonds met with his divisional commanders to plan the closing of the gap.
+The 4th Canadian Armoured Division would attack toward Chambois, on the western flank of two battlegroups of the 1st Polish Armoured Division.
 Two additional Polish battlegroups would strike eastward, securing Hill 262 to cover the eastern flanks of the assault.
-The 2nd and 3rd Infantry Divisions would continue their grinding offensives against the northern extremities of the Falaise Pocket, inflicting heavy casualties on the exhausted remains of the 12th SS Panzer Division.
-The assault began almost immediately after the meeting, with one battlegroup of the Polish 1st advancing toward Chambois and "Currie Task Force" of the 4th Armoured Division covering their advance.
+The 2nd and 3rd Canadian infantry divisions would continue their grinding attacks against the northern extremities of the Falaise Pocket, inflicting heavy casualties on the exhausted remains of the 12th SS Panzer Division.
+The assault began almost immediately after the meeting, with one battlegroup of the 1st Polish Armoured Division advancing toward Chambois and "Currie Task Force" of the 4th Armoured Division covering their advance.
 Simultaneously, two Polish battlegroups moved for Hill 262.
-Despite heavy German resistance, Battlegroup Zgorzelski was able to secure Point 137, directly west of Hill 262.
+Despite determined German resistance, Battlegroup Zgorzelski was able to secure Point 137, directly west of Hill 262.
 By early afternoon, Battlegroup Stefanowicz had captured the hill, annihilating a German infantry company in the process.
-As a result of the fighting, Polish casualties accounted for nearly 50% of those sustained by the Canadian 1st Army.
+Polish casualties accounted for nearly 50 per cent of those sustained by the 1st Canadian Army.

-By late afternoon of 19 August, Canadian and Polish forces had linked with the US 80th Division and 90th Division already stationed in the town.
+By late afternoon of 19 August, Canadian and Polish forces had linked with the US 80th US Division and 90th US Division already in the town.
 The Falaise Gap had been closed, trapping Model's forces.
-As the linkup occurred, the II SS Panzer Corps had begun its counterattack against Polish forces on Hill 262, to reopen the pocket.
-With American and Canadian forces facing German counterattacks in their sectors, the Polish forces would have to defend against two veteran Panzer divisions to keep the gap closed.
+As the link occurred, the II SS Panzer Corps had begun its counterattack against Polish forces on Hill 262, to reopen the pocket.
+With American and Canadian forces facing German counterattacks in their sectors, the Poles had to defend against two veteran Panzer divisions to keep the gap closed.